 Here’s the deal: Invisalign’s office visits serve an important purpose.
 They allow your dentist to carefully oversee and modify your treatment, making it more effective.
 However, they also take time out of your already-busy schedule.
 It seems like we’re always running from one thing to the next, and carving out time for dentist visits isn’t always convenient.
 That’s why many adults opt for at-home aligners instead.

-Candid doesn’t require any office visits throughout the treatment process, sending everything you need straight to your home.
+Candid doesn’t require any office visits throughout the treatment process.
+Instead, they send everything you need straight to your home.
 This means you’ll need to administer the treatment yourself, but it also means you won’t have to spend time scheduling appointments, driving to and from the office, and sitting in the patient’s chair.

-By implementing a Remote Monitoring system, Candid provides evaluations from your orthodontist throughout the process.
+By implementing a Remote Monitoring system, Candid has ensured that you won’t miss out on regular orthodontist check-ins.
 Since they just use digital images, these check-ins aren’t nearly as thorough as office visits, but they’re much easier to complete.

 How Long Does Treatment Take?